Filing an Appeal

 How and when to apply to the City of Nashua (hereafter Municipality):

-Abatement application forms are available at this website or at the Assessor's Office 229 Main Street only after the receipt of the final 2017 tax bill.
-The owner of record as of April 1, 2017, or any aggrieved party, must apply in writing to the Board of Assessors following the receipt of the final 2017 tax bill (December 2017).
-The deadline for filing for an abatement for the 2017 tax year is March 1, 2018.
+Abatement application forms are available at this website or at the Assessor's Office 229 Main Street only after the receipt of the final 2018 tax bill.
+The owner of record as of April 1, 2018, or any aggrieved party, must apply in writing to the Board of Assessors following the receipt of the final 2018 tax bill (due December 2018).
+The deadline for filing for an abatement for the 2018 tax year is March 1, 2019.
 (Municipal Filing Deadline RSA 76:16)

 Board of Assessors / Municipality Response

-If the Board of Assessors has not acted on an application for abatement of taxes by the following July 1 (for 2017 application that will be July 1, 2018), the application is “deemed to have been denied” by the Board.
+If the Board of Assessors has not acted on an application for abatement of taxes by the following July 1 (for 2018 applications that will be July 1, 2019), the application is “deemed to have been denied” by the Board.
 (Deemed Denied Date RSA 76:16, II)

 Who May Appeal the Municipality's Failure to Grant an Abatement?